 I don’t have the time, it will get in the way of my degree

-Not true.
 This contributes to your degree.
-You will graduate with the 400 odd other people doing your degree in the year you enrolled… what sets you apart from others?
-What makes you employable is what you’ve done outside the classroom.
-This will allow you to practice what you have learnt in theory and build experience doing it in practice, regardless of whether you study business, engineering, science, international studies, agriculture, arts etc.
+You will graduate with the hundreds of other students doing your exact degree in the year you enrolled… what sets you apart from others?
+What ensures you are employable?
+How will you illustrate your value when applying for a graduate role?
+It is what you’ve done outside the classroom.
+This will allow you to implement what you know in theory and build experience doing it in practice, regardless of whether you study business, engineering, science, international studies, medicine, health. agriculture, or humanities.

 How can I get credit and funding to do this?